-bundesliga.com has the lowdown on the 21-year-old defender now set to represent the four-time world champions…
+bundesliga.com has the lowdown on the 22-year-old defender on the brink of representing the four-time world champions…

 Schlotterbeck was born in Waiblingen, just outside of Stuttgart, but never actually played for local giants VfB.
 Instead he came through the youth academy of former Bundesliga club Stuttgarter Kickers up to U15 level.
 He slowly moved further from home, spending a year in the academy at VfR Aalen before joining Karlsruhe in 2015.
 He was three months shy of his 16th birthday when handed his debut in the U17 Bundesliga, and not even 17 when he stepped up to the U19 division in 2016/17.
 It was during that season that the emerging centre-back earned his first international call-up for Meikel Schönweitz's U18s in a 3-0 win over Austria.

 That form earned him a place in Stefan Kuntz's UEFA Euro U21 squad in 2021, playing every single minute as Germany lifted the title.
-Now back at Freiburg, he's become one of their starting centre-backs.
-Experience at both clubs has seen the 21-year-old become adept at playing in both a back four and a three, something which was part of the appeal for Flick to select him for the senior national team for the first time in the September internationals.
+Now back at Freiburg, he's become a constant at centre-back and helped the team claim third-place at the end of the 2021/22 Hinrunde.
+Key to that has been their defensive record that is equal-best in the league alongside Bayern Munich (17 goals conceded) and Schlotterbeck ranks third-highest league-wide for most won challenges (199) after 17 matches.
+Experience at both clubs has seen the 22-year-old become adept at playing in both a back four and a three, something which was part of the appeal for Flick to select him for the senior national team for the first time in the September internationals.

 Plays a bit like: Mats Hummels